 In order to apply to the School of Economics and Management’s exchange programme, you must register as an online applicant and provide your email address.
 A personal password will automatically be sent to your email address, which you can then use to log in and fill in your application.

 Your application must contain the required personal data, application documents and the universities you have chosen in ranking order.
 You can log in and resave your application multiple times!

 Go to the online application

 Since the online application system currently has Swedish settings only, please refer to the instructions below if needed.

 Fill in your personal data

 You must fill in all requested information.
 Incomplete applications will not be considered.
 Be sure to enter a valid and long-term email address where we and the partner university can send you information and documents.
 Lund University can at the moment not send emails to the following clients: Yahoo, Hotmail or Live.

-You can apply for up to 15 different universities in one application, but bear in mind that you will need to draw up a study plan for the courses you want to study for each university.
+You can apply for up to 15 different universities in one application, but bare in mind that you will need to draw up a study plan for the courses you want to study for each university.
 Consider your ranking carefully – it cannot be changed afterwards.
 We recommend you to apply for all the universities you are interested in.
 The more universities you apply for, the greater your chance of obtaining a place.
 Remember that you can only apply for universities that are available to your programme.

 Upload supporting documents